MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 #### Overview of what each person is in charge of:

-* **Team Principal**: The directors of the team, some may come from car manufactors or other are from private companies from e.g. the team owners.
+* **Team Principal**: The directors of the team, some may come from car manufacturers or other are from private companies from e.g. the team owners.

 * **F1 Drivers**: The stars of the team driving the F1 cars.
 Normally there are 2 main drivers,  1 reserve driver and 1 simulation driver.
 The two main drivers tend to be bitter foes.

-* **Assistants**: They are in charge of helping and organzing events, calendars and procedures.
+* **Assistants**: They are in charge of helping and organizing events, calendars and procedures.

 * **Managers**: In charge of different groups and areas, leading teams, supervising and guiding.